 What Do All of the RV Abbreviations Mean?

 There are a lot of different abbreviations used in RV lingo.
-So many so that we could write an entire post just about RVing abbreviations.
-We will cover a few of the most common ones here though so you can know what you are looking at when people start speaking in letters.
+So many we even wrote an entire post just about RVing abbreviations and terms to know!
+We will cover a few of the most common ones here though so you can know exactly what’s going on when people start speaking in letters.